Harnessing Explanations: LLM-to-LM Interpreter for Enhanced Text-Attributed Graph Representation Learning: Introduction

-In this paper, we explicitly distinguish between ``LMs'' and ``LLMs''.
-We use ``LMs'' to refer to relatively small language models that can be trained and tuned with an academic lab budget.
-We use ``LLM'' to refer to very large language models that are capable of learning complex patterns, such as GPT-3/4.
-These models typically have tens or hundreds of billions of parameters and require significant computational resources to train and use.
-The size and complexity of recent LLMs have raised concerns about their scalability, as they can be too large even to run inference on with an academic research lab's machines.
-To address this, LLMs are typically made available through language modeling as a service (LMaaS)~\citep{sun2022black_lmaas}, which enables developers to utilize LLMs without the need for extensive computational resources or expertise.
-In this paper, our objective is to extract information from an LLM in a way that is compatible with LMaaS.
-Hence, we do not require fine-tuning the LLM or extracting its logits, but only its output in text form.
-In contrast, existing LM-based pipelines~\citep{chien2021node_giant, zhao2022learning_em, dinh2022e2eg} are not directly compatible with LLMs, as they require fine-tuning the LMs, as well as accessing their latent embeddings or logits, which GPT-3.5 and 4 do not provide.
-Hence, to the best of our knowledge, the use of LLMs in TAG tasks remains unexplored.
+\textbf{LMs vs. LLMs.} In this paper, we make a clear distinction between ``LMs'' and ``LLMs''.
+We use LMs to refer to relatively small language models that can be trained and fine-tuned within the constraints of {\it an academic lab budget}.
+We refer to LLMs as very large language models that are capable of learning significantly more complex linguistic patterns than LMs, such as GPT-3/4.
+These models typically have tens or hundreds of billions of parameters and require {\it substantial computational resources} to train and use, \eg GPT-3 was trained on a supercomputer with 10,000 GPUs.
+The size and complexity of recent LLMs have raised concerns about their scalability, as they can be too large even to run inference on the machines typically available within academic research labs.
+To address this issue, LLMs are often made accessible through {\it language modeling as a service} (LMaaS)~\citep{sun2022black_lmaas}.
+This approach enables developers to harness the power of LLMs without necessitating extensive computational resources or specialized expertise.
+In the context of this paper, one of our primary objectives is to extract information from an LLM in a LMaaS-compatible manner.
+As a result, we do not require fine-tuning the LLM or extracting its logits; rather, we focus solely on obtaining its output in textual form.
+In contrast, existing LM-based techniques~\citep{chien2021node_giant, zhao2022learning_em, dinh2022e2eg} are not directly compatible with LLMs, as they require fine-tuning of LMs, as well as accessing their latent embeddings or logits, which GPT-3/4 do not provide.
+Consequently, to the best of our knowledge, the use of LLMs in TAG tasks remains unexplored.

-\textbf{The present work: LLM augmentation using explanations.} To study the potential of LLMs in improving the quality of TAG embeddings, we conduct a preliminary study to evaluate the zero-shot classification performance of GPT-3.5 on \texttt{ogbn-arxiv}.
-We use a task-specific prompt that included the title and abstract of an arXiv paper, and a question.
-This results in a high zero-shot accuracy of 73.5\% on \texttt{ogbn-arxiv}, outperforming many fully trained GNN baselines, including RevGAT~\citep{li2021training_revgat} with OGB features which achieved 70.8\% accuracy, along with high quality and coherent text explanations, but falls short of achieving the SOTA accuracy of 76.6\%~\citep{zhao2022learning_em}.
+\textbf{Preliminary study.} To assess the potential of LLMs in enhancing representation learning for TAGs, we conducted an initial investigation into leveraging GPT-3.5 for zero-shot classification on the \texttt{ogbn-arxiv} dataset.
+Using task-specific prompts consisting of paper titles, abstracts, and questions, GPT-3.5 achieved a promising accuracy of 73.5\%, along with high-quality text explanations, surpassing several fully trained GNN baselines like RevGAT~\citep{li2021training_revgat} with OGB features (70.8\% accuracy), but falling short of the SOTA accuracy of 76.6\%~\citep{zhao2022learning_em}.